spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 - Offer usage examples for practical understanding.

 - Use a table format for multiple parameters.
-Include columns for the parameter name, description, type, and required/optional status.
+Include columns for the parameter name, description, type, default values, and requirement status.

 - Maintain formatting consistency and clarity throughout the documentation.